localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 }
 ```

-In the above code, we are uploading the files from the `www` directory to the bucket.
+The above code uploads the files from the `www` directory to the bucket.
 We are also setting the ACL of the files to `public-read`.
 Optionally, if you have static assets like images, CSS, and JavaScript files, you can upload them to the bucket using the same `aws_s3_bucket_object` resource by adding the following code to the `main.tf` file:

 ```hcl
 resource "aws_s3_object" "object_assets" {